What is the Creative Village?

 How was the master developer for Creative Village chosen?

 When the new Amway Center opened in October 2010, the former Amway Arena became vacant.
 Seeing the opportunity ahead for this key location in Downtown, the City issued a Request for Proposals from interested master developers to bring the City’s vision to life.
-The City’s selection committee reviewed the applications and made a recommendation to the City Commission.
-The Commission reviewed the applications and moved to select Creative Village Development, LLC (CVD) as the master developer.
+The City’s selection committee reviewed the applications and made a recommendation to the City Council.
+The City Council reviewed the applications and moved to select Creative Village Development, LLC (CVD) as the master developer.

 What is Digital Media?